Need an EPC in Hoddesdon?

 From April 2020, all properties for rental will need to have a valid EPC on the EPC register.
 The EPC rates the energy efficiency of a home from A-G. For rental, the EPC must be a minimum rating of an E, unless a valid exemption has been applied for.

-An EPC typically costs between £50 – £120.
+The cost of an Energy Performance Certificate is normally in the range of £50 – £120.
 This depends upon size of property and location.
 Typically it will be cheaper if going directly to a licensed Assessor as opposed to through a 3rd party for instance an Estate Agent or a marketing company.

 What Customers Are Saying